SyncfusionExamples/Java-Mail-Merge-Examples/README.md

 # Key Features

+- [Mail merge in Java](mailmerge/) - How to mail merge Word document in Java.
 - [Order details of a customer in Java](Generate-order-details-of-customer/) - Generate order details of a customer using nested mail merge.

 # Resources